 10 – Liverpool

 This one is located outside the Liverpool Maritime Museum and while it is no longer in use because they probably have some advanced fire alarm safety system it is a great example of these classic fire escapes.
 Spiral slide to safety?
 Yes, please!

 This rather wide spiral fire escape chute located in Georgia Baptist Hospital can apparently empty the entire place in just a few minutes!
 As for those too ill to move there are no worries because it is so wide it can take a single mattress as well!

 8 – Shanghai

 This fire escape chute is unusual for 2 reasons.
 1) It is located inside the building rather than outside.
 2) This one folds away when not in use!
-Click on that image link and check out the video of it folding down because it is well worth seeing if only for the cool factor.
+Do visit the link and check out the video of it folding down because it is well worth seeing if only for the cool factor.

 7 – Nebraska

 They might well look like laundry chutes or maybe rubbish chutes, but they are definitely for human use.
 Were they comfortable?
 No!
 Were they safe?
 No!
 But that why they are a thing of the past, replaced by better smoke detectors and early detection fire alarms.